Emergency Generator Buyer's Guide

 The best way to size your generator is to use our free portable generator sizing calculator, which will calculate the power needs of all your appliances.

 Below, we give you an idea of the different emergency generator size options out there.
 We don't include small generators because they aren't much use when it comes to backing up essential appliances during a power outage.

 Medium Emergency Generators

-Unlike smaller camping generators, medium-sized emergency portable generators can simultaneously power multiple survival appliances, including your refrigerator, sump pump, and furnace fan.
+Unlike smaller camping generators, which can only power a light or two, medium-sized emergency portable generators can power multiple survival appliances, such as your refrigerator, sump pump, and furnace fan.